RE-THINKING MANAGEMENT EDUCATION

 3D STORE MODELS

-The participating stores are being scanned with 3D cameras.
+On request, the participating stores are being scanned with 3D cameras.
 This enables students to digitally walk through the store, analyze it and discuss measures outside the opening hours and without disturbing the customers.

 Instead of acquiring abstract knowledge, students are strengthening their social competences while learning from managers and employees at the point-of-sale.